armin-reichert/pacman/README.md

-# A comprehensible(?)
-Pac-Man implementation using explicit state-machines
+# A hopefully comprehensible Pac-Man implementation using finite-state machines

 <img src="doc/intro.png"/>

 ## Pac-Man?
 Really?
 How uncool!

-For the average school kid in 2018, a retro game like Pac-Man probably seems like the most boring and uncool thing you can deal with.
+For the average school kid of today, a retro game like Pac-Man probably feels like the most boring and uncool thing you can deal with.
 Nevertheless, also a seemingly simple game like Pac-Man can be very instructive!

-(My personal fascination for "Pac-Man" comes from the fact that the single computer game I played regularly was  ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), then running on my Apple II (compatible) computer in 1984, on a green monitor, no colors, but what a sound!).
+My personal fascination for "Pac-Man" comes from the fact that the single computer game I played regularly was  ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), running on my Apple II+ clone in 1984, no color monitor, but what a sound!.

 ## The challenge
 Implementing Pac-Man is challenging not because of the core game functionality like implementing a game loop, updating and drawing entities, handling collisions etc. but for others reasons:

 First, implementing a good representation of the maze and the correct movement of the game characters through the maze are not trivial.
-Pac-Man's movement direction is controlled by the keyboard and the intended move direction can be selected already before Pac-Man can actually turn to that direction.
+Pac-Man's movement direction is controlled by the keyboard and the intended move direction can be selected already before Pac-Man actually can turn to that direction.

 After having implemented this correctly, the next challenge is the logic and the control of the game itself.
 You have to sort out the different states of the game and the actors, you have to understand how the user interface should behave depending on the current state and which game "events" lead from one state to the other (state transitions).

 Maybe you will start with a single ghost and implement its behavior: waiting (bouncing) in the ghost house, leaving the house to chase Pac-Man or scattering out to the ghosts corner.
 What should happen when Pac-Man and a ghost are colliding?
 Which part of your program should coordinate this?
 Should the code be distributed over the actors or should you have